imos64/docker-kubernetes-course/40_secret_store_csi_keyvault/readme.md

 The Pod will be able to retrieve the secret from the Secret Store CSI volume, which a secure volume.
 That volume is mounted to the pod and only that pod can access that volume.

+Secret Store CSI driver uses 5 options to connect to keyvault:
+1. Service Principal (SPN)
+2. System Managed Identity attached to the VMSS (Nodepool)
+3. User Managed Identity attached to the VMSS (Nodepool)
+4. User Managed Identity attached to the VMSS (Nodepool) with Pod Identity
+5. Workload Identity with Service Account

 In this lab, we'll do the following:

 1. Create an AKS cluster with Secret Store CSI driiver and Workload Identity